naimul3070/kubernetes/README.md

     sudo systemctl enable docker.service
     sudo swapoff -a
-# Metal llb
+# Metal llb ( metall llb is for assing a public ip where all the application can be access easily and this ip will be hold the main domain)

 #### clone the library of metal LLB and namespace

     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.12.1/manifests/namespace.yaml
     kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.12.1/manifests/metallb.yaml

  #### Need to add ip for loadbalancing

- ## Create a YAML file accordingly, and deploy it:
+ ## Create a YAML file name as metallb-configmap.yaml (its not mendotory)
+    nano metallb-configmap.yaml
+ ## copy all the file in yaml (in the braket we need to assing the ip for load balancing):

       apiVersion: v1
     kind: ConfigMap